 Research Skills and Experience

-- 2011-2012 Qualitative research in health for multi-country research projects on violence against marginalized women and health professional education in rural and urban Bangladesh
+2011-2012 Qualitative research in public health within multi-country research projects about violence against marginalized women and health professional education in rural and urban Bangladesh

-- 2010-2011 Ethnographic fieldwork on Vipassana meditation in Amsterdam, the Netherlands (MSc Thesis in Medical Anthropology)
+2010-2011 Ethnographic fieldwork about everyday Vipassana meditation practices in Amsterdam, the Netherlands (MSc Thesis in Medical Anthropology)

-- 2009-2010 Qualitative research in health for multi-country research projects on urban youth and food culture in Dhaka, Bangladesh
+2009-2010 Qualitative research in public health within a multi-country research project about urban youth and food culture in Dhaka, Bangladesh

-- 2006-2007 Qualitative research on the cultural dimensions of depressive episodes in rural Bangladesh (MPH, Master’s Thesis in Public Health)
+2006-2007 Qualitative research in public health about the cultural dimensions of depressive episodes in rural Bangladesh (MPH, Master’s Thesis in Public Health)

 Academic blog articles